-2.3 ccx 2.8 - CalculiX ChrunchiX, Version 2.8
+2.3 ccx (CalculiX ChrunchiX)

-The installation instructions for ccx are provided in Section 4 and Section 7 below.
-First of all, the source code of ccx is installed in Section 4.
+The installation instructions are provided in Section 4 and Section 7 below.
+First of all, the source code for the ccx version from Tab.
+1 is installed in Section 4.
 Furthermore, in Section 4 also the installation path and the file system of ccx is explained.
 The installation will be completed in Section 7 with the build of the binary of ccx.

-2.4 External Solvers SPOOLES 2.2 and ARPACK 2.1
+2.4 External Solvers SPOOLES and ARPACK

-- SPOOLES 2.2.
-SPOOLES is an established linear equation solver and among others, provides the following capabilities: (a) single-threading, respectively serial processing, (b) MT (multi-threading), (c) MP (multi-processing for several separate CPU's).
+- SPOOLES.
+SPOOLES (SParse Object Oriented Linear Equations Solver) is an established linear equation solver and among others provides the following capabilities: (a) single-threading, respectively serial processing, (b) MT (multi-threading), (c) MP (multi-processing for several separate CPU's).
 For the present basic installation of ccx (cf. Section 1.2) the aforementioned capabilities (a) and (b) for single- and multi-threading are considered.
 Single- and multi-threading may be invoked with the help of user defined environment variables (cf. Section 8.2 for examples).
-SPOOLES will be installed for the aforementioned capabilities in Section 6.2 below. - ARPACK 2.1.
+SPOOLES will be installed for the aforementioned capabilities in Section 6.2 below. - ARPACK.
 ARPACK (ARnoldi PACKAGE) is a collection of Fortran routines for the solution of large-scale eigenvalue problems (for details consider the link in footnote 3 below).
 For the considered basic installation of ccx (cf. Section 1.2) a serial version of ARPACK will be installed.
 The dependencies of ARPACK on BLAS and LAPACK will be further discussed in context with the installation of ARPACK in Section 6.3 below.